thakurat44/tunnel-ssh-pg/README.md

 Open `localhost:<APP_PORT>/health` with your browser or `[GET] localhost:<APP_PORT>/health` API in your Postman to see the result.

-Check console logs to see application logs
+Check console logs to see application logs.